AP Calculus AB & BC: Your Gateway to Advanced Mathematics Mastery

 Understanding AP Calculus AB/BC

-Course Overview: AP Calculus AB and AP Calculus BC are rigorous, college-level courses for high school students.
-Calculus AB covers differential and integral calculus.
-Calculus BC extends these concepts to include polynomial approximations and series.
+Course Overview: AP Calculus AB and AP Calculus BC are rigorous, college-level programs designed for high school students seeking advanced mathematical training.

 Curriculum and Structure